MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-concept-authentication.md

 1. The user makes an email request to the bot.
 1. An activity with this message is sent from the user to the Bot Framework channel service.
 The channel service ensures that the `userid` field within the activity has been set and the message is sent to the bot.

+    > [!NOTE]
-    User ID's are channel specific, such as the user's facebook ID or their SMS phone number.
+    > User ID's are channel specific, such as the user's facebook ID or their SMS phone number.

 1. The bot makes a request to the Bot Framework Token Service asking if it already has a token for the UserId for the OAuth connection `GraphConnection`.
 1. Since this is the first time this user has interacted with the bot, the Bot Framework Token Service does not yet have a token for this user, and returns a *NotFound* result to the bot.